tanmaythag/flutter_quizapp/README.md

-# flutter_quizapp
+# flutterquizzler

-a simple  quiz app .
+a small quiz app.